bignerdranch/tensorflow-cocoa-example/README.md

 	cd tensorflow/core/public
 	sudo cp session.h session_options.h tensor_c_api.h /Library/Python/2.7/site-packages/tensorflow/include/tensorflow/core/public/

+So, now when you use `libtensorflow.so`, you will need to include `/Library/Python/2.7/site-packages/tensorflow/include` in your header search path.
+You'll need to include `tensorflow/bazel-bin/tensorflow` (inside the source directory) in your library search path.

 Write python script that creates a model and write out as protobuf (NOT text)

 	graph_def = tf.get_default_graph().as_graph_def()